-Cost control is critical to the successful management and operation of a business’s laundry room.
+Cost control is critical to the successful management and operation of a business’s on-premises laundry room.
 You may choose other components of your laundry operations based on the lowest-cost option, but when it comes to equipment, inexpensive laundry systems will cost you more down the road.
 Businesses that think of commercial laundry equipment as a long-term investment will experience significant cost savings over time.

 What factors cause inexpensive equipment to cost more in the long-run?

 Utilities are one of the main costs of operating commercial laundry equipment, affecting the monthly expenses in water, electricity, and gas.
 A less-expensive machine will cost more across all utilities:

 A high-quality, energy-efficient dryer can use anywhere from 25% – 40% less gas than less-expensive equipment.¹ And a laundry system, where the washers and dryers are paired to maximize energy efficiency, can reduce drying time, further reducing energy consumption.